Skip to content

 Enhance your ability to work with individuals with special learning and behavior needs by earning your post baccalaureate certificate in Applied Behavior Analysis from the University of Colorado Denver.
 This certificate program prepares professionals to follow best practices for ABA in a variety of settings.

-If you already have a bachelor’s (for BCaBA students) or master’s (for BCBA students) degree, earning this certificate will help you to advance or diversify in your field.
+If you already have a master’s degree, earning this certificate will help you to advance or diversify in your field.
 You’ll build competencies in the science of ABA and advance your skills in working with individuals with special needs.

 CU Denver’s Applied Behavior Analysis certificate will prepare you with knowledge of: